tskarhed/PolyGhost/README.md

-Based on looslely on the Ghost standard theme, Casper.
+Based on loosley on the Ghost standard theme, Casper.
 Using Google Polymer.